ddemidov/vexcl/README.md

 ## <a name="memory-allocation"></a>Memory allocation

-The `vex::vector<T>` class constructor accepts a const reference to `std::vector<cl::CommandQueue>`.
-A `vex::Context` instance may be conveniently converted to this type, but it is also possible to initialize the command queues elsewhere, thus completely eliminating the need to create a `vex::Context`.
+The `vex::vector<T>` class constructor accepts a const reference to `std::vector<vex::command_queue>`.
+A `vex::Context` instance may be conveniently converted to this type, but it is also possible to initialize the command queues elsewhere (e.g. with the OpenCL backend `vex::command_queue` is typedefed to `cl::CommandQueue`), thus completely eliminating the need to create a `vex::Context`.
 Each command queue in the list should uniquely identify a single compute device.

 The contents of the created vector will be partitioned across all devices that were present in the queue list.
 The size of each partition will be